GoogleCloudPlatform/kubernetes-workshops/core-concepts/local.md

 ### Service

 To access Lobsters from outside the cluster, we'll need a service.
-The service defined in [service.yaml](service.yaml) will route traffic to any pod with the label `app: lobsters`, which matches our pod definition.
-The service is for port 80, but routes to the port labeled `web` in our pod definition.
-The `type: LoadBalancer` creates an IP external to the cluster in supported environments.
+The service defined in [service-local.yaml](service-local.yaml) will route traffic to any pod with the label `app: lobsters`, which matches our pod definition.
+The service routs to the port labeled `web` in our pod definition.
+The `type: NodePort` line allows traffic on a particular port of each node to be routed to the service.

 Create the service and pod:

 ```
-kubectl create -f ./service.yaml,./pod.yaml
+kubectl create -f ./service-local.yaml,./pod.yaml
 ```

 ```